limitd/limitdb/README.md

 -  `type`: the bucket type.
 -  `key`: the identifier of the bucket.
--  `maxItems`: the ~max amount of entries to return.
+-  `maxItems`: the ~max amount of entries to return _per shard_.
 This is optional and the default is 50.

 ## Author